Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 Return to chapter list

 The Scarecrow had little regard for his allies, planning his next crime with very little consideration for the previously arranged details worked out back at the hidden warehouse.
-Although he had drawn Wonder Woman’s name, he had decided to work far from any of her recent sightings.
-He decided to test a new variety of his fear gas before attempting to steal rare books, punish old enemies, or enrich himself.
+He had drawn Wonder Woman’s name, but he had decided to work far from any of her recent sightings.
+Instead, he decided to test a new variety of his fear gas before attempting to steal rare books, punish old enemies, or enrich himself.

 Among those strolling through the convention hall was a threesome more typically found in dramatic settings.
 Ralph and Sue Dibny wandered through the exhibits with different degrees of interest.
 They pushed a small stroller with their baby girl, Debbie.

 Sue rolled her eyes.
 “Ho-ho.
 Very droll.
 A kitchen is not that exotic to this ex-debutante.
-I do know how to cook.”
+I do know how to cook,” she replied.

 Ralph snaked one arm around his wife and patted her gently on the back.
 “Just teasing.
 I admit we’ve stumbled into more stimulating places during my epic career as the legendary Elongated Man, but since we’re here, why not enjoy the sights, sounds, and smells?”
 He carefully took their baby daughter into his arms and said, “Uh, Sue, speaking of smells…”